dev-jwshin/nestjs-jsonapi/README.md

 ### Using with ValidationPipe

-The `@JsonApiBody()` decorator works seamlessly with NestJS's ValidationPipe, allowing you to validate transformed JSON:API requests using class-validator decorators on your DTOs.
+The package provides two ways to validate transformed JSON:API requests:

-#### Controller Setup
+#### Option 1: Using @JsonApiBody with UsePipes

 ```typescript
 import { Controller, Post, UsePipes, ValidationPipe } from '@nestjs/common';